Broader jury pool sought for Arbery death hate crimes trial

 “The parties believe that it is likely that many potential jurors from the Brunswick Division will have experienced sustained exposure to the case and may have formed immutable opinions, in one direction or the other, that will ultimately preclude them from sitting on a jury in this case,” the attorneys said in their legal motion.

+In a separate court filing, Travis McMichael’s attorney, Amy Lee Copeland, asked the judge to consider moving the trial to a different city within the same judicial district, such as Savannah or Augusta.

-They noted that court rules allow for a jury pool to be assembled from the entire Southern District, which has a population of more than 1.6 million people.
+The attorneys noted that court rules allow for a jury pool to be assembled from the entire Southern District, which has a population of more than 1.6 million people.
+Each U.S. state has between one and four federal court districts, which vary substantially by size and population.

-The district covers 43 of Georgia's 159 counties, with its largest cities being Savannah and Augusta.
-Farthest from the courthouse is rural Wilkes County, located more than 210 miles (338 kilometers) north of Brunswick.
+Georgia’s Southern District covers 43 of its 159 counties.
+Farthest from the courthouse is rural Wilkes County, located more than 210 miles north of Brunswick.

 The next pretrial hearing in the federal case is scheduled for Dec.
 20.